worktheclock/replit.github.io/misc/licensing.md

 We do not take down content from public repls unless it is in violation of our Terms and Conditions.
 Please be careful of what you add to anonymous repls, as they cannot be deleted!

-## Private Repls and Classrooms
+## Private Repls and Teams

-Content published to a private repl and private classrooms are unlicensed and therefore still belongs to you, provided it does not violate our [Terms and Conditions](https://repl.it/site/terms).
-If you would like to attach your own license to the code, we recommend you include the license as a (code) comment as part of the repl.
+Content published to a private repl and private Team are unlicensed and therefore still belongs to you, provided it does not violate our [Terms and Conditions](https://replit.com/site/terms).

+If you would like to attach your own license to the code, we recommend you include the license as a (code) comment, as part of the repl.